SurrealNumber/CoreTitleInheritance/readme.txt

 Decision Window:
-Call Hunt <-fancy font center of top image (most likely one defined in decision) <- full width of window greyish-small-minor-text{The untamed wilds are calling, and all manner of beasts are awaiting my spear and arrow}
-new boxlike thing 1
-new boxlike thing 2
+Call Hunt <-fancy font center of top image (most likely one defined in decision) <- full width of window greyish-small-minor-text{The untamed wilds are calling, and all manner of beasts are awaiting my spear and arrow} <- desc new boxlike thing 1 new boxlike thing 2
 Effects - centered title like
 several blank lines
+<- line break from custom tooltip start

-* You go on a WHITE{Hunt} in one of the baronies of your realm
+* You go on a WHITE{Hunt} in one of the baronies of your realm <- _go_on_hunt
-* You lose {stress loss image} 30 BLUE{Stress}
+* You lose {stress loss image} 30 BLUE{Stress} <- stress_impact from custom tooltip?
-* You may get opportunities to increase your BLUE{Prestige}
+* You may get opportunities to increase your BLUE{Prestige} <- _prestige
 one blank line
 {red exclaimation mark in circle}ITALICS{RED{Call Hunt will be unavailable for} WHITE{5 years}}
 end of box like thing 2